RianMontagh/RianMontagh.github.io/_posts/2026-07-29-Evaluating-Causes-of-Incision-in-the-Old-Model.md

 # Evaluating Causes of Incision on the Floodplain in the Old Model

+I looked more into my own models bed elevation after the flood and found that my models do not form the same incisional channels as the old model.

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/7fa81bc3-c94d-468b-9d2f-35332e618bad" />

+*Old Model bed elevation before and after the 2021 flood*

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/d6b2e165-9a7a-404d-ad45-130e71a25be7" />

+*Current Model bed elevation before and after 100-year climate-adjusted, 7-day duration flood.*

 ## Differences Between Shelby's Model and the Current Model